Associate Professor, Sociology Department

 SOC 816 Ethnography

 MAX 302 Civic Engagement Research Seminar

 Highest degree earned

 Gretchen Purser is an associate professor in the Department of Sociology at the Maxwell School of Citizenship and Public Affairs at Syracuse University.
-She is also the co-director of the Lender Center for Social Justice and the research director on activism and advocacy at PARCC, where she coordinates the labor studies working group.
+She is also the co-director of the Lender Center for Social Justice and the research director on advocacy and activism for PARCC, where she coordinates the Labor Studies Working Group

 She received a Ph.D. in sociology from the University of California at Berkeley and a B.A. in sociology from Smith College.
 Prior to joining the faculty at Syracuse, she was a University of California President’s Postdoctoral Fellow in the Department of Sociology at University of California at Davis.
 Purser has held fellowships at the American Academy of Arts and Sciences in Cambridge, Massachusetts, and the School for Advanced Research in Santa Fe, New Mexico.
 She is currently a fellow of the Robert Wood Johnson Foundation’s Interdisciplinary Research Leaders program.

 Purser’s scholarship focuses broadly on precarious work and the low-wage labor market as well as the reproduction and lived experience of urban poverty in the U.S. She uses ethnographic and/or community-based research methods to explore the changing nature of work and workers’ movements, the housing struggles of the poor and the ground-level practices of neoliberal poverty management.